Chart Color Schemes

 Population

-Population growth drivers in South Hobart are above average based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in South Hobart are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, the estimated population of South Hobart is around 6,006, reflecting an increase of 120 people since the 2021 Census.
-The population was reported as 5,886 in the 2021 Census.
-This increase is inferred from AreaSearch's estimate of the resident population at 5,991 following examination of the latest ERP data release by the ABS (June 2024), and an additional 17 validated new addresses since the Census date.
-The population density ratio is 653 persons per square kilometer.
-Over the past decade, South Hobart has demonstrated a compound annual growth rate of 1.0%, outpacing the SA3 area.
-Population growth was primarily driven by overseas migration.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of May 2026, South Hobart's estimated population is around 5,934.
+This reflects an increase of 48 people (0.8%) since the 2021 Census, which reported a population of 5,886 people.
+The change is inferred from AreaSearch's resident population estimate of 5,931 following examination of the latest ERP data release by the ABS in June 2025 and an additional 20 validated new addresses since the Census date.
+This level of population equates to a density ratio of 645 persons per square kilometer.
+South Hobart's 0.8% growth since census positions it within 1.0 percentage points of the SA3 area (1.8%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For areas not covered, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on aggregated SA2-level projections, the suburb is expected to increase by just below the median of Australian statistical areas, with an expected increase of 809 persons to 2041, reflecting a total increase of 14.8% over the 17 years.
+Moving forward with demographic trends, South Hobart is expected to increase by just below the median of Australian statistical areas, with an expected increase of 653 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 10.9% over the 16 years.

 Frequently Asked Questions - Population